lavalink-devs/youtube-source/README.md

 This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which the maintainers deprecated in release [2.1.2](https://github.com/lavalink-devs/lavaplayer/releases/tag/2.1.2).
-By default, Lavaplayer instantiates and registers an instance of this deprecated `YoutubeAudioSourceManager` unless explicitly excluded.
+By default, Lavaplayer instantiates and registers an instance of its deprecated `YoutubeAudioSourceManager` unless explicitly excluded.

 To avoid this unwanted instantiation, leverage the `excludeSources` parameter during remote source registration.